temryakov/book-backend-application/README.md

 # Go Backend Book Application

-This project is a microservices architecture application built using the Go language.
-Conceptually, the application will consist of an Auth Service for authorization, authentication, and user storage, Review Service, as well as a Book Service.
-This project will evolve along with my learning and growth.
+This project is an application built on a microservices architecture using the Go language.
+Conceptually, the application consists of an Auth Service for handling authorization, authentication, and user storage, a Review Service, and a Book Service.
+These microservices communicate with each other through gRPC.
+This project will evolve alongside my learning and professional growth.

-Please feel free to leave your comments if you notice any weak points or questionable design decisions related to architecture or code.
+Please feel free to leave your comments if you notice any weak points or have questions about architectural or code design decisions.
 Thank you!